-Costs incurred in connection with research and development activities, to the extent not recoverable from the Company's customers, are charged to expense as incurred.
-For the years ended December 31, 2021 and 2020, research and development costs charged to expense were \$634 million and \$830 million, respectively.
+Costs incurred in connection with research and development activities, to the extent not recoverable from the Company's customers, are expensed as incurred.
+For the years ended December 31, 2022 and 2021, research and development costs charged to expense were \$649 million and \$634 million, respectively.